-This is the sixth and final post in a series about my African Safari with Dirk Smit at Orpa Hunting Safaris.
+This is the sixth and final post in a series about my Namibia hunting safari.
 You can read the previous posts about our preparation for the hunt here, about my first African trophy here, about mine and my father’s kudu here, about my long shot on a red hartebeest here, and about the final days of the hunt here.

 When all was said and done, my 14 day safari was a tremendous success.
 However, there were a number of things I could have done better.
 I’m going to share my thoughts on those things in hopes that others may learn from them and avoid some of the problems I experienced.